-Receive and respond to alerts
+Receive and respond to notifications

 - OK – I’ll be there in 10 minutes.